dawidkantowicz/virtual-can-hacking-lab/docs/02-can-basics.md

-# 02 - CAN Basics: Sniffing, Sending, and Logging
+# 02 - CAN Basics: Sniffing, Logging, and Replaying

 Now that vcan0 is live, this phase covers the core can-utils workflow: generating traffic, sniffing it, logging it, and spotting changing data.